MicrosoftDocs/learn/learn-pr/azure-devops/manage-build-dependencies/includes/2b-what-is-azure-artifacts.md

 In this unit, you'll get a brief overview about how you can use Azure Artifacts to securely create and manage packages that your apps can consume.

-Let's check back in with the the team as they decide whether Azure Artifacts is the appropriate way to host their .NET package.
+Let's check back in with the team as they decide whether Azure Artifacts are the appropriate way to host their .NET package.

 **Mara:** It seems to me it would make sense for us to host the new Models package in Azure Artifacts.
 We're all part of the Microsoft Azure DevOps organization already, so authentication would be easier than trying to set it up on a different package manager.